Table of Contents

 We want to hear all about your CityFolk volunteer experiences, which is why we have an annual survey to get your feedback.
 You’ll receive an email from us on Sunday, September 15th with a few questions evaluating your experiences here with us, as well as a spot to offer whatever other comments you may have.
 All of your responses are kept confidential and are noted in aggregate form only.
 One lucky survey responder will win a festival pass to CityFolk 2020!

 Thank you in advance for your responses, we look forward to hearing from you.

 Volunteering with CityFolk comes with certain perks including:

-• free meal for every shift you work!
+- Free meal for every shift you work during the festival!

-o New Volunteers: If you attend our Orientation Session on the 15th, you’ll have access to shows before your first shift; if you don’t attend the session, you must work your first shift in order to see free shows.
+New Volunteers: If you attend our Orientation Session on the 11th, you’ll have access to shows before your first shift; if you don’t attend the session, you must work your first shift in order to see free shows.

 Other benefits our volunteers can take advantage of include: